cloudflare/cloudflare-docs/content/pages/platform/early-hints.md

 ### Disabling automatic `Link` header generation Automatic `Link` header

 Automatic `Link` header generation should not have any negative performance impact on your website.
-If you find yourself needing to disable this feature, please get in touch with us!
+If you find yourself needing to disable this feature, please reach let us know about your circumstance in our [Discord server](https://discord.com/invite/cloudflaredev).

 You can remove any automatically generated `Link` headers by adding the following to your `_headers` file: